Equinamity-A Revolution in Horse and Rider Training

 -ineffective/risky shoe shapes

 With each of these four key aspects of shoeing, there exists a full range of possible problems.
 They extend from slight to very serious.
 As the severity of the mistake(s) increases, the negative impact on a horse’s health and performance also increases.
-A negative effect may occur with just one of the conditions; but it can easily be amplified if two or three are combined, which is often the case.
+A negative effect may occur with just one of the conditions; but it can easily be amplified if two or three are combined, or with greater severity, which is often the case.

 The identities of competitors